 I remember trying multiple times trying to get into a vacant building with no response from the listing agent.
 They finally responded back three days later!
 I tried to nicely explain that they should use the Showing Time program we have available and they didn't want to hear it.
 I wonder if their seller knew that they were missing out on showings because their agents weren't responding to selling agents trying to show their property.

 Some agents still insist on having other agents call their office or call or text them, making setting appointments that much more time-consuming.
-Some agents use Showing Time but don't understand how to use it properly & cause more steps in the appointment request process.
-Showing Time is offered to us for free, so I don't understand why a listing agent wouldn't use it and learn how to use it properly.
+Some agents use Showing Time but don't understand how to use it properly which causes more steps in the appointment request process.
+Showing Time is offered to us at no cost via our MLS so I don't understand why a listing agent wouldn't use it and learn how to use it properly.

 Have your place ready to show